nhayesroth/Hugo/README.md

 - Nothing is tested.
 So, add tests for all the things.
 - Share code between backend and frontend where possible (rather than duplicating e.g. ApplicationData and getErrors).
 - Delete a bunch of auto-generated code/files that I suspect are not needed.
+- More consistent organization.
+I started assuming I'd have more than 1 feature.
+So, the backend code is organized into an `applications` feature folder, but the frontend isn't.
+It should be consistent.
+- Get a better linter that enforces consistent styles.

 #### Backend
 - Consider extracting a DB layer/interface beyond the backend API handlers.
 I wanted to persist the request at submission time, but the current scheme didn't allow it.
 So, I had to add that client-side.
 Not ideal.